looker-open-source/sdk-codegen/docs/rationale.md

 and that's a good thing.

 The generated SDK methods are written to a file called `methods.<ext>`.
-For Python, this file is called `methods.py` and for Typescript it's `methods.ts`.
+For Python, this file is called `methods.py` and for TypeScript it's `methods.ts`.

 The API structures are written to a file called `models.<ext>`.
-For Python, this file is called `models.py` and for Typescript it's `models.ts`.
+For Python, this file is called `models.py` and for TypeScript it's `models.ts`.

 Whenever support is added for another language, code consistency is re-evaluated, which encourages simplicity and elegance in the generated code implementation.

 #### Diverging while remaining consistent

-One discovery made during the development of the code generator is that some languages (like Python) support "default named parameters" while some others (like Typescript) do not.
+One discovery made during the development of the code generator is that some languages (like Python) support "default named parameters" while some others (like TypeScript) do not.
 This means that in Python, the following code works fine:

 ```python
 looks = sdk.search_looks(fields="id, title, description")
 ```

-and the first iteration of the Typescript implementation looked like this:
+and the first iteration of the TypeScript implementation looked like this:

 ```typescript
 looks = await sdk.search_looks(undefined, undefined, undefined, undefined, undefined, undefined, undefined, undefined, "id, title, description")